MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 ## Licensing requirements

-Before deploying Defender for Identity, make sure to acquire one of the following Microsoft 365 licenses:
+Deploying Defender for Identity requires one of the following Microsoft 365 licenses:

 [!INCLUDE [licenses](../includes/licenses.md)]

+For more information, see [Licensing and privacy FAQs](/defender-for-identity/technical-faq#licensing-and-privacy).

 ## Required permissions

-To create your Defender for Identity workspace, you'll need:
+To create your Defender for Identity workspace, you need:

-- **A Microsoft Entra ID tenant** with at least one Global or Security administrator.
+- **A Microsoft Entra ID tenant** with at least one Security administrator.

-    You'll need Global or Security administrator access on your tenant to access the **Identity** section of the Microsoft 365 Defender **Settings** area and create the workspace.
+    You need at least [Security administrator](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) access on your tenant to access the **Identity** section of the Microsoft 365 Defender **Settings** area and create the workspace.

     For more information, see [Microsoft Defender for Identity role groups](role-groups.md).

 - **At least one Directory Service account** with read access to all objects in the monitored domains.
-For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md).
+For more information, see [Configure a Directory Service account for Microsoft Defender for Identity](directory-service-accounts.md). <!--if we need it now, why is it all the way down there? or is it not always needed?-->

 ## Connectivity requirements